In Sevilla, Semana Santa is the most important event of the year for the hermandades (brotherhoods), also known as cofradías.

 - The different organs governing it.

 It’s very frequent among Sevillanos to belong to one (or more) brotherhoods.
 And for certain people, rising through the ranks of his (or her) brotherhood is one of the greatest honors a Sevillano can earn.

 If you ask them what drove them to pick this or that hermandad, you’ll get multiple answers.
 Some follow a family tradition while others identify themselves with the neighborhood one or just choose according to their personal preference.

-In Sevilla, Semana Santa Is Perfectly Coordinated And Organized
+In Sevilla, Semana Santa is perfectly coordinated

 Up to 60 brotherhoods process from their own chapel or the church they are attached to the Cathedral and return back.
 Besides, 9 more hermandades and cofradias process on the Friday and Saturday before Palm Sunday.